KouroshAlinaghi/little-elementor/README.md

  # period: 4
  # group: 11

+ # to create a new element instance, you can use three named arguments: symbol, atomic_number, charge (optional)

 ```

-*Important*: Lanthanides and actinides and Transition metals are not supported yet.
+**Important**: Lanthanides and actinides and Transition metals are not supported yet.